 III MBBS – Part: II – 1 year :

-• Besides clinical posting, the rest of the teaching hours should be divided between didactic lectures, demonstrations, seminars, group discussions etc. in various subjects.
+• Besides clinical posting, the rest of the teaching hours shall be divided between didactic lectures, demonstrations, seminars, group discussions etc. in various subjects.

 • The training in Medicine and its allied specialities will include General Medicine, Paediatrics, Tuberculosis and Chest, Skin and Sexually Transmitted Diseases, Psychiatry, Radio-Diagnosis, Infectious diseases etc.